vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct top` [*options*]
-  top-like TUI application showing running containers and their CPU, memory, BlkIO and network usage. `ct top` can function in two modes: *realtime* and *cumulative*. *realtime* mode shows CPU usage in percent and other resources as usage per second, except memory and the number of processes. *cumulative* mode shows all resource usage accumulated from the time `ct top` was started.
+  top-like TUI application showing running containers and their CPU, memory, ZFS objsets and network usage. `ct top` can function in two modes: *realtime* and *cumulative*. *realtime* mode shows CPU usage in percent and other resources as usage per second, except memory and the number of processes.
+  *cumulative* mode shows all resource usage accumulated from the time `ct top` was started.

   Key bindings: